useverto/deploy/README.md

 ## First steps
 - Before deploying, make sure that you run `sapper export --entry "your routes with spaces between them"`
 - Make sure you are deploying the `__sapper__/export` directory.
 It won't work with anything else.
-- **Make sure that you are using RELATIVE urls with the built in sapper `goto` function and with anchor hrefs**

 ## Usage